firmata/protocol/proposals/spi-proposal.md

 ### Overview

-A `SPI_CONFIG` command is used to initialize the SPI bus.
+A `SPI_BEGIN` command is used to initialize the SPI bus.
 Up to 4 SPI ports are supported using the `channel` parameter.

 In the same spirit as the Arduino SPI library, a `SPI_BEGIN_TRANSACTION` command